vin-2020/Requirements-Clarity-Checker/README.md

 ### 🏃‍♀️ Usage

-1. Make sure you are in the main project directory in your terminal.
-2. Run the following command to start the Streamlit application:
+1.  🚀 **Launch the App**
+    * In your terminal (from the project's main folder), run this command:
         ```bash
         streamlit run ui/app.py
         ```
+    * A new tab will automatically open in your web browser.

+2.  🔑 **Enter Your API Key**
-3. Your web browser will open.
-Paste your Google AI API Key into the input box at the top.
+    * Paste your secret Google AI API Key into the password box at the top of the page to enable the AI features.

+3.  📊 **Start Analyzing!**
-4. Use the file uploader to analyze a document, or use the "Need-to-Requirement Helper" to generate new requirements!
+    * You can now use either the "Document Analyzer" tab to upload a file or the "Need-to-Requirement Helper" tab to generate new requirements.
+    * For a comprehensive demo, try uploading the `DRONE_SRS_v1.0.txt` file.

 ---